microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Delivery/HOL_PartsUnlimited_WebSite_Continuous_Delivery.md

 **3.** Create a new pool named “HOL_Pool”

+**4.** On the machine where you are going to run the agent, from the collection administration page (https://<account>.visualstudio.com/DefaultCollection/_admin), download the agent.

+**5.** Unzip the .zip file into a folder on disk.
+To avoid long-path problems, keep the path as short as possible.

+For example:

+/C:\source\HOL\agent

+**6.**	Run PowerShell as Administrator

+**7.**	Enable PowerShell to run downloaded scripts signed by trusted publishers

 ### 1: Setup a continuous deployment with Visual Studio Release Management Online

 We want setup a release agent for our Visual Studio Online account in